 Simply login to your account on the library catalogue to see details of all items on loan.
 Do this regularly to see if any items have been recalled, check "due back" dates, and see the progress of any holds you have placed.

-What do I do if the item I want is on loan or only available at another site?
+What do I do if the item I want is on loan?

 What happens if my loans are overdue?

 Please return all items you no longer require as soon as you can.
 If you have overdues, you may be unable to borrow further items until they are returned.